 There is no upfront cost to sign the Better Chicken Commitment.
 Shifting their supply to healthier chicken breeds will take time.
 This is why companies like Domino’s, My Food Bag and HelloFresh have committed to changing by 2026.
 Good animal welfare does cost more, and Nando’s and Pita Pit will need to rise to meet that challenge if they want to uphold their values of ethical and sustainable farming, and do the right thing for chickens.

-Who supports the Better Chicken Commitment?
+Which animal organisations support the Better Chicken Commitment?

 The Better Chicken Commitment was adapted for the Australia-New Zealand region and is supported by: